diegoboh/diegoboh.github.io/_pages/about.md

 </div>
 --->

 Hello!

 I am a <span style="color:#005091;">**PhD candidate in Economics at Pompeu Fabra University**</span> and the Barcelona School of Economics under the supervision of Prof. [Luca Fornaro](https://crei.cat/people/fornaro/) and Prof. [Alberto Martin](https://crei.cat/people/martin/).

-My research interests: **international macroeconomics, international finance, and monetary policy**.
+My research interests are: **international macroeconomics, international finance, and monetary policy**.

 Currently, I am studying the role of global banks in international macroeconomics, focusing on the dollar, exchange rates, and policy interventions with global implications.